-All in-person appointments in the departments of Housing and Finances are cancelled as of today.
+All in-person appointments in the departments of Housing, Service and Finances are cancelled as of today.
 The staff is available via telephone and e-mail.

 Starting today and in cooperation with the restaurant "Luthers Carpe Diem", we are offering warm meals in Suderburg again. more information